 - Natural, comfortable surroundings

-PLEASE NOTE: For the protection of our patients and team members, we are putting special restrictions in place for visitors at this time to balance the importance of visitation while managing increased infection control protocols and high-quality patient care.
-These guidelines can change at any time.
-We recognize family and friends play an important part in the health and well-being of their loved ones.
-We appreciate your understanding.
+The guidelines below are being implemented at this time to balance the importance of visitation while managing increased infection control protocols and high-quality patient care.
+Guidelines can change at any time.
+We recognize that family and friends play an important role in the health and well-being of their loved ones, and we appreciate your understanding.